mkhalil7625/mkhalil7625.github.io/_posts/2020-10-24-Default Clients.md

 ---

 ## Abstract
 In recent years, financial institutions invested a lot on risk prediction than crisis management.
-The reason for that is to use financial information, such as business financial statement,customer transaction and repayment records, etc., to predict business performance or individual customers’ creditrisk and to reduce the damage and uncertainty.
+The reason for that is to use financial information, such as business financial statement,customer transaction and repayment records, etc., to predict business performance or individual customers’ credit risk and to reduce the damage and uncertainty.
 In this article, I’ll explain the method, models, and demonstrate the building of a Credit Card Prediction system using machine learning algorithms to help credit card issuers to reduce their risk.

 ## Dataset